RayVentura/ShortGPT/shortGPT/audio/README.md

+# Audio Module

+The audio module provides a set of functions and classes for working with audio files and performing various operations on them.

-# audio_utils.py
+## audio_utils.py

-This file contains utility functions for working with audio files.
+This file contains utility functions for audio processing.

-## Functions

 ### downloadYoutubeAudio(url, outputFile)
-Downloads the audio from a YouTube video given its URL and saves it to the specified output file path.
+Downloads audio from a YouTube video given its URL and saves it to the specified output file.
+Returns the path to the downloaded audio file and its duration.

-Parameters:
-- `url` (str): The URL of the YouTube video.
-- `outputFile` (str): The file path to save the downloaded audio.

-Returns:
-- `outputFile` (str): The path of the downloaded audio file.
-- `dictMeta['duration']` (float): The duration of the downloaded audio in seconds.

 ### speedUpAudio(tempAudioPath, outputFile, expected_chars_per_sec=CONST_CHARS_PER_SEC)
-Speeds up the audio file to make it under 60 seconds, if necessary.
-If the duration of the audio is already less than 57 seconds, no changes are made.
+Speeds up the audio to make it under 60 seconds.
+If the duration of the audio is greater than 57 seconds, it will be sped up to fit within the time limit.
+Otherwise, the audio will be left unchanged.
+Returns the path to the sped up audio file.

-Parameters:
-- `tempAudioPath` (str): The file path of the input audio.
-- `outputFile` (str): The file path to save the sped up audio.
-- `expected_chars_per_sec` (float): The expected number of characters per second of speech in the audio.
-Default is `CONST_CHARS_PER_SEC`.

-Returns:
-- `outputFile` (str): The path of the sped up audio file, if successful.
-Otherwise, an empty string.

 ### ChunkForAudio(alltext, chunk_size=2500)
-Splits a long text into smaller chunks based on a specified character limit.
+Splits a text into chunks of a specified size (default is 2500 characters) to be used for audio generation.
+Returns a list of text chunks.

-Parameters:
-- `alltext` (str): The input text to be split into chunks.
-- `chunk_size` (int): The maximum character limit for each chunk.
-Default is 2500.

-Returns:
-- `chunks` (list): A list of chunks, where each chunk is a string.

-### audioToText(filename)
+### audioToText(filename, model_size="tiny")
-Transcribes the audio file to text using the Whisper ASR model.
+Converts an audio file to text using a pre-trained model.
+Returns a generator object that yields the transcribed text and its corresponding timestamps.

-Parameters:
-- `filename` (str): The file path of the input audio.

-Returns:
-- `gen` (generator): A generator object that yields the transcriptions.

 ### getWordsPerSec(filename)
-Calculates the average number of words per second in the audio file.
+Calculates the average number of words per second in an audio file.
+Returns the words per second value.

-Parameters:
-- `filename` (str): The file path of the input audio.

-Returns:
-- `len(a['text'].split()) / a['segments'][-1]['end']` (float): The average number of words per second.

 ### getCharactersPerSec(filename)
-Calculates the average number of characters per second in the audio file.
+Calculates the average number of characters per second in an audio file.
+Returns the characters per second value.

-Parameters:
-- `filename` (str): The file path of the input audio.

-Returns:
-- `len(a['text']) / a['segments'][-1]['end']` (float): The average number of characters per second.

-# audio_duration.py
+## audio_duration.py

 This file contains functions for getting the duration of audio files.

-## Functions

 ### get_duration_yt_dlp(url)
-Gets the duration of a video or audio file using the yt-dlp library.
+Gets the duration of a YouTube video or audio using the yt_dlp library.
+Returns the duration in seconds.

-Parameters:
-- `url` (str): The URL of the video or audio file.

-Returns:
-- `dictMeta['duration']` (float): The duration of the video or audio file in seconds.
-- "" (str): An empty string if successful, otherwise an error message.

 ### get_duration_ffprobe(signed_url)
-Gets the duration of a video or audio file using the ffprobe command line tool.
+Gets the duration of an audio or video file using the ffprobe command line tool.
+Returns the duration in seconds.

-Parameters:
-- `signed_url` (str): The signed URL of the video or audio file.

-Returns:
-- `duration` (float): The duration of the video or audio file in seconds.
-- "" (str): An empty string if successful, otherwise an error message.

 ### getAssetDuration(url, isVideo=True)
-Gets the duration of a video or audio file from various sources.
+Gets the duration of an audio or video asset from various sources, including YouTube and cloud storage providers.
+Returns the URL of the asset and its duration in seconds.

-Parameters:
-- `url` (str): The URL or file path of the video or audio file.
-- `isVideo` (bool): Indicates whether the asset is a video.
-Default is `True`.

-Returns:
-- `url` (str): The URL or file path of the video or audio file.
-- `duration` (float): The duration of the video or audio file in seconds.

 ### getYoutubeAudioLink(url)
-Gets the audio link of a YouTube video.
+Gets the audio link of a YouTube video given its URL.
+Returns the audio URL and its duration in seconds.

-Parameters:
-- `url` (str): The URL of the YouTube video.

-Returns:
-- `dictMeta['url']` (str): The audio link of the YouTube video.
-- `dictMeta['duration']` (float): The duration of the YouTube video.

 ### getYoutubeVideoLink(url)
-Gets the video link of a YouTube video.
+Gets the video link of a YouTube video given its URL.
+Returns the video URL and its duration in seconds.

-Parameters:
-- `url` (str): The URL of the YouTube video.

-Returns:
-- `dictMeta['url']` (str): The video link of the YouTube video.
-- `dictMeta['duration']` (float): The duration of the YouTube video.

-# voice_module.py
+## voice_module.py

-This file defines an abstract base class for voice modules.
+This file contains an abstract base class for voice modules.

-## Class

-### VoiceModule(ABC)
+### VoiceModule
-An abstract base class for voice modules.
+An abstract base class that defines the interface for voice modules.
+Voice modules are responsible for generating voice recordings from text.

-Methods:
+#### update_usage()
-- `update_usage()`: Updates the usage information of the voice module.
+Updates the usage statistics of the voice module.

+#### get_remaining_characters()
-- `get_remaining_characters()`: Gets the remaining characters available for voice generation.
+Gets the number of remaining characters that can be generated using the voice module.

+#### generate_voice(text, outputfile)
-- `generate_voice(text, outputfile)`: Generates voice for the specified text and saves it to the output file.
+Generates a voice recording from the specified text and saves it to the specified output file.

-# eleven_voice_module.py
+## eleven_voice_module.py

-This file contains a voice module implementation for Eleven Labs API.
+This file contains a voice module implementation for the ElevenLabs API.

-## Class

-### ElevenLabsVoiceModule(VoiceModule)
+### ElevenLabsVoiceModule
-A voice module implementation for Eleven Labs API.
+A voice module implementation for the ElevenLabs API.
+Requires an API key and a voice name to be initialized.

-Methods:
+#### update_usage()
-- `update_usage()`: Updates the usage information of the Eleven Labs API key.
+Updates the usage statistics of the ElevenLabs API.

+#### get_remaining_characters()
-- `get_remaining_characters()`: Gets the remaining characters available for voice generation using the Eleven Labs API key.
+Gets the number of remaining characters that can be generated using the ElevenLabs API.

+#### generate_voice(text, outputfile)
-- `generate_voice(text, outputfile)`: Generates voice for the specified text using the Eleven Labs API and saves it to the output file.
+Generates a voice recording from the specified text using the ElevenLabs API and saves it to the specified output file.
+Raises an exception if the API key does not have enough credits to generate the text.